-The Activism Grants Regulation is part of the FOBOS (Financial Support for Special Circumstances of Students).
-The Committee Personal Circumstances (CPO) assesses the applications on behalf of the Executive Board.
-The Student Union, together with the umbrella organizations, allocate the grants to the associations.
+The Student Union, together with the umbrella organizations, allocates the available grants to the organizations.
+The Personal Circumstances Committee (CPO) assesses the applications on behalf of the Executive Board.
 In case of questions, please contact the CPO registry or a student counsellor.

-You are only eligible to activism grants if the board period falls within the C+1 period of your academic programme.
-C+1 = nominal study duration for the programme plus one extension year.
+You are only eligible for activism grants if the term falls within the C+1 period of your academic programme (this does not apply to members of the University Council).
+C+1 = nominal study duration for the programme plus one extension year, as from the moment of the first enrolment for such a programme in Higher Education.
 Thus:

 The individual student

 Next to activism grants for board members (basic list), there are also grants for additional and ad hoc activities.
-The Student Union and umbrella boards together, allocate those grants to the qualified associations/organizations.
+The Student Union and umbrella boards together allocate those grants to the qualified associations/organizations.
 The application procedure is as described above.